JitenPalaparthi/victoria-secrets-training-golang/notes.md

 - receives are call by value unless they are references
 - receivers can be for any user defined type.
 Not only confined to struct types

+# go mod

+- Do not push replace directive to remote repo.
+- replace is only for the development purpose.
+It ease dependency package changes.
+- To download dependencies use go mod tidy or go get <package path>